rks101/eglinux/README.md

 z/j/J - to define compression
 The options above may change, though it gets easier to remember them this way.

-Note:- Linux kernel (kernel.org) uses .tar.xz format to archive kernel releases and compress using XZ.
+Note: Linux kernel (kernel.org) uses .tar.xz format to archive kernel releases and compress using XZ.

 ----